mustardBees/cmb_field_map/readme.md

 ## Description

-Google Maps field type for [Custom Metaboxes and Fields for WordPress](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress).
+Google Maps field type for [CMB2](https://github.com/WebDevStudios/CMB2 "Custom Metaboxes and Fields for WordPress 2").

+**Running an older version of CMB?
+Check the [previous releases](https://github.com/mustardBees/cmb_field_map/releases).**

 The `pw_map` field stores the latitude/longitude values which you can then use to display a map in your theme.